 The options for using up your delicious brisket leftovers are practically endless.
 Here are a few of my favorites:

-- Make sandwiches out of the reheated meat, with pickles and mustard or barbecue sauce.
+- Make sandwiches or fun sliders out of the reheated meat, with pickles and mustard or barbecue sauce.

 - Serve chopped brisket on top of homemade nachos to experience pure deliciousness.